QuantEcon/imf_2024/monday/afternoon/quick_python_intro.md

 (Type `import this` at the prompt and look at the last item that’s printed)

-However, we do need to understand how the Python interpreter works with multiple namespaces.

-Understanding the flow of execution will help us to check which variables are in scope and how to operate on them when writing and debugging programs.

-At any point of execution, there are in fact at least two namespaces that can be accessed directly.
+At any point of execution, there are at least two namespaces that can be accessed directly.

 (“Accessed directly” means without using a dot, as in  `pi` rather than `math.pi`)